TheAlpha16/isolet/README.md

 - `INSTANCE_HOSTNAME` Domain name for accessing the spawned instances

-- `IMAGE_REGISTRY_PREFIX` Default registry for pulling challenge images.
-It is prefixed to `level` to get final repo url to be
+- `IMAGE_REGISTRY` Default registry for pulling challenge images.
+Can be overridden in the challenge configuration for individual challenges

-> [!important]
-> If you specify your prefix to be `docker.io/thealpha16/` the final image path for level 1 will be `docker.io/thealpha16/level1`

 - `KUBECONFIG_FILE_PATH` Path to the kubernetes config file to access cluster from outside